A guide to the best plants for your office

-These are super long lasting and look great on a table top.
+These are super long-lasting and look great on a tabletop.
 Air-purifying and perfect grouped in a little plant gang.
 Please contact us if you would like to order larger palms like the big brother, the large

 4. Short on square footage

 We don’t all work in spacious large offices, but this doesn’t mean you should avoid plants!
 There are plenty of ways to incorporate plants without feeling like it’s a squeeze.
 You can get creative with how you display them.
 Think about placing them on shelves or in the centre of meeting tables.
 Consider other ways of blending them into your workplace.
-This could be done easily by putting plants in the oh so cool on-trend macramé hangers.
+This could be done easily by putting plants in the on-trend macramé hangers.
 Adding plants in a communal space can transform a small space and really brighten it up.